faceyspacey/rudy/docs/respond-modules.md

 While I grew a ton as a developer building both frameworks (and I always say: **"YOUR MOST IMPORTANT PROJECT IS YOURSELF"**), I couldn't afford a second time for all my time to amount to just personal growth as a developer.
 I had to be building something that had a high probability of becoming popular and becoming a major avenue to financially thrive.

-**So after watching Hooks be released and much of Suspense, it's clear this competing solution doesn't solve the problems my tools solve!** And more importantly that there is in fact a perfect place in the market for this approach/framework (as the refactoring + code-splitting/ssr needs of your system are proof of).
+**So after watching Hooks be released and much of Suspense, it's clear this competing solution doesn't solve the problems these tools solve!** And more importantly that there is in fact a perfect place in the market for this approach/framework (as the refactoring + code-splitting/ssr needs of your system are proof of).